Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Data Object

-A Convex Data Object is a first-class unit of information in the decentralised Convex system.
+A Convex Data Object is a first-class unit of information in the decentralized Convex system.

 Data Objects include: